Photo credit: Todd Shoemake

 - Get everything moved.
-Oh yeah, this is our specialty here at moveBuddha.
-We’ll give you the full breakdown on how to actually lug all your worldly possessions into that new Burque neighborhood.
+This is our specialty here at moveBuddha.
+We’ll give you the full breakdown on how to lug all your worldly possessions into that new Burque neighborhood.

 Quick Burque Snapshot

-- With an average 1 bedroom monthly rent price of $708, Albuquerque is the 43rd most expensive metropolitan area in the United States as of 2017.
-That’s really good!
-In Albuquerque, $700-$1,000 would be a sweet spot for your target rent budget.
+- With an average 1 bedroom monthly rent price of $775, Albuquerque is one of the more affordable of the country’s largest cities in terms of cost of living. $700-$1,000 would be a sweet spot for your target rent budget.

-- Albuquerque has 11 neighborhoods.
-Like in all cities, each neighborhood has its own vibe and character, along with rental prices.
-This website does a really great job of describing each neighborhood.
+- Albuquerque is divided into 11 distinct neighborhoods.
+Like in all cities, each neighborhood has its own vibe, character–and of course, rental prices.
+Check out what each neighborhood has to offer.

-And before we really get into things, enjoy this footage of Alubquerque’s majestic Balloon Festival.
+And before we really get into things, enjoy this footage of Albuquerque’s majestic Balloon Festival.

 A few tips for finding the perfect Burque neighborhood

-First thing’s first: set a budget.
-There’s no point looking at places you can’t afford, so bust out your calculator and figure out a target monthly rent.
-I’ll give you a minute, so take your time.
+First things first: Set a budget.
+There’s no point looking at places you can’t afford, so bust out your calculator and figure out a target monthly rent or median home price.

 Photo credit: Ken Lund

-So let’s get this out of the way now: if you’re on a tight budget, look to Barelas/South Valley or Rio Rancho.
-If cost is no object, look to Balloon Fiesta Park, Historic Old Town, Corrales, Sandia Heights, and the North East Side.
+If you’re on a tight budget, look into South Valley/Barelas or Rio Rancho.
+If cost is no object, look to North Valley areas like Balloon Fiesta Park, Old Town, Corrales, and Sandia Heights.

-A close commute will make you happy.
-A long commute will make you sad.
-You’ll need to figure out how you’ll get to work before you sign a lease or a mortgage.
+No matter what the job market looks like, a short commute will always make you happy.
+In addition to considering distance, you’ll need to figure out how you’ll get to work before you sign a lease or mortgage.

-Here’s a breakdown of getting around the city:
+Here’s a breakdown of all the potential ways you could get around the city: